Nucleotides: Biosynthesis and Catabolism

 Metabolic Disturbances Resulting from Hyperuricemia

 Elevated levels of uric acid have been found to be directly correlated to the development of non-alcoholic fatty liver disease (NAFLD), diabetes, the metabolic syndrome, and obesity.
 In addition, hyperuricemia is associated with atherosclerosis, hypertension, dyslipidemia, and increased likelihood for stroke.
+It should be pointed out that NAFLD is now referred to as metabolic dysfunction-associated fatty liver disease (MAFLD).

 Within the liver, as well as other tissues such as the kidneys, adipose tissue, and the vasculature, high levels of uric acid are associated with increased mitochondrial stress resulting in elevation in reactive oxygen species (ROS) production.
 The increased ROS production by uric acid is, in part, the result of the translocation of the catalytic (NOX4) subunit of NADPH oxidase to the mitochondria.
 Additionally, high uric acid levels contribute to the activation of endoplasmic reticulum (ER) stress.